-Florida's trafficking law allows for business entity liability but does not provide for a business-specific penalty scheme.
+Florida law allows business entities to be held criminally liable for conduct that violates the trafficking law.
 Pursuant to Fla.
 Stat.
 Ann. § 787.06(3)(g) (Human trafficking),

 Any person who knowingly, or in reckless disregard of the facts, engages in human trafficking, or attempts to engage in human trafficking, or benefits financially by receiving anything of value from participation in a venture that has subjected a person to human trafficking: